 So if you are choosing between them, like I did for this trip, I recommend AirAsia for an overnight flight where sleep is most important, Jetstar for daytime when you will appreciate the better service.
 And Scoot only if the others are too expensive and you get a good price.

 Overall, I was very happy with my flight in Jetstar business class and highly recommend this to you when the prices are good.
-I can see myself flying them a lot more in future!
+I can see myself flying continuing to fly them in future!

 Click here to read my review of flying AirAsia’s version of business class.
-Or see how Jetstar compares to full service airlines with our Singapore Airlines business class review here and Malaysia Airlines business class review here.
+Or see how Jetstar compares to full service airlines with our Qantas business class review here, Singapore Airlines business class review here and Malaysia Airlines business class review here.
 You can find more planning information here.